buddhist-uni/buddhist-uni.github.io/_content/av/how-to-be-depressed.md

 year: 2020
 month: oct
 minutes: 67
+series: know-your-enemy
+number: 22
+# actually was a bonus episode between 21 and 22
 ---

 > What kind of creatures are we?
 And how should we relate to each-other?